Safety, communication, and alignment: in that order, and all at once

 Now that we’ve abandoned the idea that leaders are born, let’s reframe some ideas of what good leadership is.
 Here’s one thing it’s not: telling people what to do and making them do it.
 It’s the worst side effect of conventional top-down structures.
 But that’s not leadership.
 At best, it’s being a bad boss.
 At worst, it’s autocracy.

 Good leaders support a team toward a goal, they don’t drag them from milestone to milestone.
 Yes, ultimately, leaders are accountable for their team’s performance.
 But your team will go faster and farther if everyone owns the work; if everyone acts like the buck stops with them.
+If you don't have an accountability process, check out our helpful accountability process checklist.

 But how does a leader inspire everyone to own the work?
 Because no matter what the work is, it is possible to create a team whose members value the work, take pride in it, and will strive to accomplish it.